Progressive Librarians Guild: Miriam Braverman Memorial Prize

 The Guild annually bestows the Miriam Braverman Memorial Prize to library and information science students attending a graduate level program in the United States or Canada who submit a paper based on an aspect of the social responsibilities of librarians, libraries, or librarianship.
 Papers related to archivists, archives, and archival work are also eligible.

-Union Library Workers
+Union Library Workers and Labor Compilations

-The Guild sponsors the blog Union Library Workers and publishes an annual review of librarians and labor in its journal.
-The Progressive Librarian article, "Collective Bargaining is a Human Right", summarized librarian involvement in 2011 public sector union protests to defend collective bargaining in Wisconsin.
-Progressive Librarian features annual reviews of librarian labor activities.
+The Guild produced the Union Library Workers blog from 2002-2023. and published an annual review about librarians and labor in its journal, Progressive Librarian from 2006-2021.

+The Progressive Librarian article, "Collective Bargaining is a Human Right," summarized librarian involvement in 2011 public sector union protests to defend collective bargaining in Wisconsin.
+Progressive Librarian featured annual reviews of librarian labor activities.

+In 2023 the final PLG annual compilation of unions actions from 2021-Labor Day 2023 was published in the SRRT Newsletter as "Unions- 2002-2023- Bibliographic history of the Union Library Workers project by the Progressive Librarians Guild."

+In 2023 with support from American Library Association president, Emily Drabinski, the Union Library Workers blog was moved to the ALA-Allied Professional Association, a nonprofit organization established “to promote the mutual professional interests of librarians and other library workers.”

 PLG Discussion List

 The Guild sponsors a discussion list, PLGnet.

 Statements and resolutions

 The Guild has issued statements and resolutions such as: